-Common causes of plantar fascitis, plantar fascitis bone spur and related heel pain include excessive exercise, walking or standing.
+Common causes of plantar fascitis, bone spur and related heel pain include excessive exercise, walking or standing.
 Wearing shoes that fit poorly, feel uncomfortable or have no cushioning can be a cause.

 Physical injury, flat feet, tight calf muscles or achilles tendon tissues can be causes.
-The majority of persons suffering from plantar fascitis incidence and plantar fascitis symptoms are middle-aged and overweight.
+The majority of persons suffering from plantar fascitis incidence are middle-aged and overweight.

 • 1.
 Wear only cushioned and supportive shoes at all times.
 Do not go barefoot.
 Check and test all your shoes – a good supportive shoe bends only where the foot should bend which is near the toes.
 You can test your shoes yourself – take a shoe and turn it upside down.
 Holding each end of the shoe, try to fold it.
 If you find the shoe bends in the middle, then that shoe is not a supportive shoe.